Liberalism Is a Sin: Controversies

 Historian Noel Valis points out that "During the Spanish Civil War, in a propaganda pamphlet, the Republican supporter Langdon-Davies pointed out to English Catholics that the same sentiment (liberalism is a sin) could be found in a popular catechism by Angel Maria de Arcos."

 Versions

-A translation of Salvany's El liberalismo es pecado into English was created by Condé B. Pallen, entitled What Is Liberalism?.
+A translation of Sardà's El liberalismo es pecado into English was created by Condé B. Pallen, entitled What Is Liberalism?.
 The translation was first published in 1899 and reprinted many times including in 1979 and 1989.